 OHIP does not cover the cost of appointments related to therapies, such as contact lens assessments, low vision training, or vision therapy.
 In addition, second opinions and third party requests (ie. Ministry of Transportation) are not covered for any age group.

 While it certainly doesn’t hurt to ask, in most instances we are booking appointments 3-5 weeks out.
 If you require a very specific day or time, your wait may be longer.
 We would be happy to put you on our Early List, so we know to call whenever we have an opening in the schedule due to another cancellation.
 That said, if you can’t make it to your scheduled appointment, we greatly appreciate a phone call so we may offer the time slot to someone else in need.

 Generally, we are booking routine exams 3 -5 weeks out.
 We do reserve time in the schedule each day, however, to see emergencies such as acute vision loss, trauma, and eye infection.
-If you are noticing changes in your eyes or vision, please call Jen at 519-863-3219 and she will help triage the urgency of your visit.
+If you are noticing changes in your eyes or vision, please call us at 519-863-3219 and one of our Optometric Assistants will help triage the urgency of your visit.

 The Canadian Association of Optometrists recommends the following schedule for those at low risk: